xxx5585/game-mode-changer-sas4/README.md

 ## Notes
 * Do not distribute this tool to others.
 In return, I allow you to share this github link with others.
+* The source code of this tool is not public.
+Because it is easy to change into a dangerous tool.
 * I will not be held responsible if any scandal occurs to you.

 ## Donate me